redox-os/book/src/introduction/what_is_redox.md

 Because of certain design choices, we cannot gain a complete 1:1 POSIX compatibility.
 I will expand on this later.

-Most importantly, **we will not replicate the mistakes made by others.** This is probably the most important idiom of Redox.
+Most importantly, **we will not replicate the mistakes made by other.** This is probably the most important idiom of Redox.
 In the past, bad design choices were made by Linux, Unix, BSD, HURD, and so on.
-We all make mistakes, that's no secret, but there is no reason to repeat other's mistakes.
+We all make mistakes, that's no secret, but there is no reason to repeat others' mistakes.

 It should be obvious to the reader that this entails a trade-off, namely compatibility v. correctness.
 As you can see, breaking certain standards do break compatibility.
 We take a very pragmatic approach to these: